The Legacy Behind the Waxed Trucker Jacket

 Around the time James Martin was building Martin Corporation, another American heritage brand was taking shape.
 A young Levi Strauss was migrating west to make his fortune.
 What he made instead was a dry-goods business—probably a good idea with the eventual bust of the ‘49ers.
 He also made the first workwear—blue jeans—and, later, the Type I denim trucker jackets.
 It’s from this iconic piece that the Waxed Trucker can trace the second half of its heritage.

 The Bones of J.R.
 Jones wears the Flint and Tinder Waxed Trucker Jacket in his home in the Catskills.

 The waxed trucker jacket draws from the style of the staple denim trucker silhouette and the performance of sailcloth fabric—it’s an iconic combination, ready to establish a legacy of its own.

 Our favorite interpretation of the American classic?
 It almost goes without saying—the Flint and Tinder Waxed Trucker Jacket.
 Durable but soft out of the box, the 7-oz.
 Martexin sailcloth fabric offers both wind- and water-resistance and develops a custom patina as you wear it over time.
-Even better, the flannel or wool lining makes it cozy enough to wear with just a t-shirt.
-The Flannel-lined Waxed Trucker Jacket uses a soft blanket lining, and the Wool-lined Waxed Trucker Jacket uses wool blanket cloth from the 183-year-old American textile company, Woolrich.
+Even better, the flannel, sherpa, or wool, lining makes it cozy enough to wear with just a t-shirt.
+The Flannel-lined Waxed Trucker Jacket uses a soft blanket lining, the Sherpa-lined Waxed Trucker Jacket uses fuzzy fleece lining, and the Wool-lined Waxed Trucker Jacket uses wool blanket cloth from the 183-year-old American textile company, Woolrich.
 For the price, you simply can’t beat the quality, construction, and versatility of this bad boy.

 >>Next: Huaraches Through the Decades